replicatedhq/kots.io/content/reference/template-functions/static-context.md

 ```go
 func HTTPProxy() string
 ```
-HTTPProxy returns the address of the proxy that kotsadm is configured to use.
+HTTPProxy returns the address of the proxy that the Admin Console is configured to use.
 ```yaml
 repl{{ HTTPProxy }}
 ```